ADMARIl/halcyon-jetbrains/README.md

 ## Please Consider Contributing!

-I know I haven't covered all the languages.
+- I know I haven't covered all the languages.
 Please feel free to contribute!
 Pull requests are always welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+- Have change or addition you'd like to see?
+Open an issue!

 ###### Many thanks to [Brittany Chiang](https://github.com/bchiang7) whose existing work was incredibly helpful in the creation of this theme.